aKumoSolutions/AWS-CloudFormation/README.md

 * RootVolumeSize - Size of the root volume
 * SubnetID - SubnetId to which the EC2 should be launched
 * TeamTag - Value for Team Tag key

+[ec2_sg.yaml](templates/ec2_sg.yaml) - CloudFormation Template that creates EC2-Instance and Security Group with Tags, and requires the following parameteres.

+Note: modify the file with your inputs.